 Yes.
 Each student enrolled through Next Steps typically has 2-3 Ambassadores who will serve as academic tutors.

 How can families get involved in supporting their son or daughter's educational goals?

 Next Steps at Vanderbilt holds bi-monthly parent and family meetings.
 Parents and family members can play an important role in reinforcing at home what is being learned in the Next Steps at Vanderbilt program.
 For example, students practice cooking healthy meals for their peers.
 Parents can reinforce these skills by letting their son or daughter be responsible for preparing some of these recipes when cooking dinner at home.

 What are some of the extracurricular activities available?

-In their first semester, Next Steps at Vanderbilt students are required to join the Vanderbilt chapter of Best Buddies.
+In their first semester, Next Steps at Vanderbilt students are strongly encouraged to join the Vanderbilt chapter of Best Buddies.
 Beyond that, activities available to Vanderbilt students are offered to Next Steps at Vanderbilt students.
 Some examples of student organization involvement include the Vanderbilt Student Government Association and Vanderbilt Baseball Club.